-The primary education on all life skills of children begins at home.
-And the children learn by observing and copying or imitating their parents.
+The primary education on all life skills begins at home.
+And children learn by observing and copying or imitating their parents.

 So, as a parent, if you love spending on things that aren’t necessary, your kids will learn what you practice and not what you advise.

 Maintaining a certain amount of financial discipline by parents bring the same sort of financial behaviour to their children.
 Teach them early on that just because parents can afford it, they should not expect to get whatever they want all the time!

 A common demand from kids that we face on many occasions is “my friend has a certain gaming console or mobile phone” etc. Well, peer pressure is definitely there but we must make them understand what is within their limit of expense.
 It is also important to tell them why not!